 - chat routing to specific channels or agents.

 In a side menu, you can add each of these actions at any step of the conversation.
 Not only at the end.

 In addition, there, you can choose to record events and properties in a lead card.

 Use this data to create lead qualification, triggered scenarios, and targeted marketing campaigns.
 Following this pattern, you can design a flexible conversation flow and simultaneously gather visitors’ data.

-To help you, we’ve composed ready-made chatbot flow scenarios you can create and implement on your website right now:
+To help you, we’ve composed ready-made chatbot flow scenarios you can create in a builder and implement on your website right now: